paulmillr/noble-secp256k1/README.md

 })();
 ```

-Additional steps needed for some environments:
+Additional polyfills for some environments:

 ```ts
 // 1.
 Enable synchronous methods.